Skip to main content

 • If your device does not offer biometrics, when you replace it, make sure it has biometric capability.

-• The technical details for "device security" are currently in the development phase.
+• As mentioned above, the technical details for a trusted device are currently in the development phase.
 Broadly, your device will be required to meet standards set by University Policy 5.10, Information Security.

 Practice good device security